sdiehl/wiwinwlh/tutorial.md

 * **Composition Operation**

 A morphism $f$ written as $f : x \rightarrow y$ an abstraction on the algebraic notion of homomorphisms.
-It is is an arrow between two objects in a category $x$ and $y$ called the **domain** and **codomain** respectively.
+It is an arrow between two objects in a category $x$ and $y$ called the **domain** and **codomain** respectively.
 The set of all morphisms between two given elements $x$ and $y$ is called the **hom-set** and written $\text{Hom}(x,y)$.